 - Once you have the relevant code point value, copy it down, and delete the “U+” part

-- Finally, at the end, put a ;
+- Finally, at the end, put a semicolon

-To convert ?’s Unicode value into an HTML character escape so that you can see a grinning face in your HTML code, simply change U+1F600 to
+To convert Unicode value for ? (winking face) which has a Unicode code point value of U+1F609 into an HTML character escape so that you can see a grinning face in your HTML code, simply change U+1F609 to

 Now for a quick explanation of what the code means.
 In HTML, anything beginning with a ‘&#’ and ending with a ‘;’ (both without the quotes) indicates a special character.
 And the ‘x’ part of the escape code indicates to the browser that what is to follow is hex code.
 Unicode point values are usually represented in hex code.
 It is a standard.